 With many options for service desk providers, you want to ensure you select a provider which has established processes in place that are proven and successful.
 Selecting a service desk that leverages Information Technology Infrastructure Library (ITIL) or Help Desk Institute (HDI) models means that the processes utilized are customizable, repeatable, and efficient which allows them to maintain full ownership of each issue to better enable service delivery.
 Your provider should have SLA options for program management, trend reporting, and root-cause analysis so they can provide continually improved service to your business.

 Your service desk provider should offer a wide range of options to create a customizable experience for your business.
 It’s important that they work with you to create a custom SLA that fits the needs of your company, and promotes continuous process improvement and business growth while continuing to be cost-efficient and beneficial.
 The provider you choose should offer a variety of service options to support your business needs, such as private labeling.

 Private labeling is a time-saving and profitable option if your business provides technical support for custom applications or monitoring of proprietary software and infrastructure.
 With private labeling, a service desk can seamlessly integrate with your brand and identify as part of your organization while echoing your company’s messaging in service delivery and customer care.
 This allows you to create higher-level SLAs with your customers to provide the support they need, allowing you to focus on running your business.

-While these factors are a starting point for your search, the most important thing to consider when deciding on a service desk provider is that they provide value to your business and allow for improved operational efficiency.
+While these IT service desk selection criteria examples are a starting point for your search, the most important thing to consider when deciding on a service desk provider is that they provide value to your business and allow for improved operational efficiency.

-Interested in learning more about how to decide on a service desk?
+Do you need more IT service desk selection criteria examples?
+If you're interested in learning more about how to decide on a service desk, Dataprise can help.
 Contact us today to see first-hand how partnering with an outsourced service desk can be valuable to your business and lead your company to a win!